Head of School

 Bilingual Toddler Teacher

-Eva Munoz is a bilingual teacher in Spring Hill’s Toddler program.
+Eva Munoz is a bilingual teacher in Spring Hill’s Toddler 1 class.
 She has been a valued Spring Hill faculty member since 2011, working with Primary students.
 She joined the Toddler faculty in 2015.

 Eva’s experience prior to joining Spring Hill was as a program coordinator with the Boys and Girls Club where she designed and directed programs and activities for young children.